Aparimit Kasliwal

 I'm a PhD Student in the Systems Engineering program at the University of California - Berkeley, where I'm advised by Professor Marta Gonzalez at the Human Mobility & Network Science Lab.
 I recently completed my MS in Systems Engineering at UC Berkeley.
 I did my undergrad in Civil Engineering at IIT Delhi, where I received the Abhinav Dhupar Memorial Award for the class of 2023.

 My research interests lie in the fields of Network Science & Transportation, with a recent focus on Graph Learning for Spatial Networks.
 I enjoy working on problems that involve the analysis of large-scale data, optimization, modeling, and simulations, aiming to further the understanding of Complex Systems.
-I love to talk about research, philosophy of science, and commercial aviation.
+I love to talk about my research, philosophy of science, and commercial aviation.

 News